DaurenCodes/DaurenCodes/README.md

 - **Technologies Used**: Python, PowerFactory

 ## Thank You!
 Thank you for visiting my GitHub profile.
 I hope you find my projects interesting and useful.
-I'm always looking to improve my programming skills, collaborate with like-minded people, and create cool projects.
-Happy coding! 💻
+I'm always looking to improve my programming skills, collaborate with like-minded people, and create cool projects! 💻